marianafm2004/41549_HCI_LogBookTemplate/stage1_context/interviews/interview-2.md

 ## Task Overview

  **What task is the user trying to accomplish?**

 ["Quero conseguir organizar melhor as minhas refeições semanais, garantindo que tenho todos os ingredientes necessários e consigo acompanhar as calorias de cada refeição.
 Também gostaria de ter sugestões de substituições para ingredientes que por vezes me faltam."]

 **What are the main pain points or difficulties they experience?**
-- [Ter o seu menu semanal organizado]
+- Ter o seu menu semanal organizado;
-- [Calorie Tracking por refeição]
+- Calorie Tracking por refeição;
-- [Encontrar substituição de alimentos que não tem]
+- Encontrar substituição de alimentos que não tem em casa.

 **Are there any workarounds or strategies they currently use?**
-- [No]
+- No.

 ----
 ## Tools & Environment
 **What tools or methods does the user currently rely on?**
-- [Pesquisa no Google de receitas]
+- Pesquisa no Google de receitas.

 **Are there any frustrations or limitations with these tools?**
-- [Não existe qualquer parte otimizada nem parte de organização ]
+- Não existe qualquer parte otimizada nem parte de organização

 **What features do they wish these tools had?**
-- [Calorie Tracking]
+- Calorie Tracking;
-- [Agendamento de refeições]
+- Agendamento de refeições.
 ---
 ## Expectations for a Novel Approach

 **What would an ideal solution look like for them?**
-- [Procura uma app com calorie tracking, calendario de refeições, substituição de ingredientes em receitas]
+- Procura uma app com calorie tracking, calendário de refeições e que sugira substituição de ingredientes em receitas.

 **What concerns or hesitations do they have about new approaches?**
 - None